sont85/Canvas-Frogger/README.md

 Star Chaser Arcade Game
 ===============================

-Click to start the game.
-player can move by pressing the arrow key.
+### How to Start Game

+1. open index.html

+### How to Play

+1. Use arrow keys to control our hero
-Collect 5 Stars to win the game.
+2. Collect 5 Stars then reach the water to win the game
-Avoid Colliding with Bugs.
-You have 3 lives.
+3. Player have 3 lives
-Press enter whenever to restart game.
+4. Press enter to restart game